duongntb94/kmp_lib_base64_encoder/README.md

 ./gradlew assembleDebugXCFramework # generate debug framework - additionally debug artifact that contains dSYMs ./gradlew assembleReleaseXCFramework # generate release framework
 ```
+After the process finished, library will be located at `shared/build/XCFramewords/`

 ## Usage (in IOS)
 1. Create new project.